mitogen-hq/mitogen/docs/index.rst

 Stdio Forwarder
 ###############

-To ease porting of crusty old infrastructure code to pure Python, the bootstrap redirects stdio for itself and any child processes back into the logging framework.
+To ease porting of crusty old infrastructure scripts to Python, the bootstrap redirects stdio for itself and any child processes back into the logging framework.
 This allows use of functions as basic as **os.system('hostname;
 uptime')** without further need to capture or manage output.